ICB-DCM/C-COMPASS/doc/usage.rst

 You can remove them in C-COMPASS.

 There are no restrictions on the column names or order.
-However, assigning the condition, replicate, and fraction IDs/numbers in C-COMPASS will be easier if the columns for the different fractions of a given condition/replicate are grouped together, and the order of the columns is consistent across replicates and conditions.
+However, assigning the condition, replicate, and fractions metadata in C-COMPASS will be easier if the columns for the different fractions of a given condition/replicate are grouped together, and the order of the columns is consistent across replicates and conditions.
+The number of fractions may differ across replicates.

 .. note::